DanielAkhigbe/The_Titanic_EDA/README.md

 The models were split into Train, Validation and Test sets and GridSearchCv was used to evaluate the models' performance.

 The Random Forest model produced favourable results with a high accuracy and precision scores and the full details can be explored in the Jupyter Notebooks.

+### Footnote
+This ReadMe document only provides summary information of the work performed on this dataset.
+The Titanic dataset is quite common and I understand if you might have been expecting something else, however, why I chose to go ahead with this dataset and make something out of it was for presentation purposes.

+As a data scientist I like to also learn from fellow data scientists and review their Notebooks, however, I always deal with the problem of documentation and readability.
+I would like to change the narrative by creating this repository and I believe you will find a substantial difference in the Notebooks uploaded in this repository.

+Comments are welcome and I hope I have been able to do something a little different here at least.